alpermdr/hello-ssh/README.md

 # hello-ssh
-This is an ssh brute force tool if you need to help pls dm me discord ¹⁹²³Kommandant#0659
+This is an ssh brute force tool
+\n
+if you need help dm me to discrod
+\n
+Discord:¹⁹²³Kommandant#0659